lfricken/ti/core/readme.md

 ## Todo
+scattered, regroup, scrap
+write rules
+standard fleet 1 dread 2 cruiser 1 carrier 3 infantry 1 fighter
 xthian wormhole legendary rephrase Fleets in this system may load ground forces that are in the owners home system. type rules into readme.md file playtest

-1 dread 2 cruiser 1 carrier 3 infantry 1 fighter

 ## Concept
-Game board is cut down to a small number of systems.
-Gameplay is focused on combat, diplomacy, and economics, movement and positioning is basically removed.
+Twilight Imperium with fewer systems and simultaneous actions.
+Gameplay is focused on combat, diplomacy, and economics.
+Movement and positioning is basically removed.

 ## Mechanics
-Instead of command tokens, players have cards which are restored during strategy phase.
+Instead of command tokens, players have cards which are restored at the beginning of each round (called the strategy phase).
 When they play a card during a round, they cannot play it again that round unless they get it back somehow.

-Each turn every player simultaneously picks a card from their hand (tactics or abilities) then then get resolved.
+Each turn of an action phase, every player simultaneously and secretely commits two cards from their hand (fleet moves or abilities) then then get resolved at the same time.

 ## Play Phases